Yggras/dnd-builder/.opencode/brain/Class-and-Spells-Builder-UX-Decisions.md

 ### Spell Limits
 - Spell overfill should be prevented where the builder can reliably enforce the limit.
-- Once a cantrip, known-spell, or prepared-spell limit is reached, additional selections should be disabled or routed into a replace flow rather than allowing an avoidable `Fix` state.
+- Once a cantrip, known-spell, or prepared-spell limit is reached, additional selections should be disabled rather than allowing an avoidable `Fix` state.
 - The UI should explain why another spell cannot be selected.

 ### Compendium Integration